Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - The ride takes about 3 minutes.

-- In June 2025, one-way tickets were listed at EUR 10, with reduced fares for certain categories, and a luggage fee for suitcases.
+- For 2026, one-way tickets are listed at around €10 for adults, with reduced child fares and a per-item luggage fee.

 Plan the return like a pro